Dante Fabbro: Playing career

+On June 29, 2025 he signed a four-year, $16.5 million extension with the Blue Jackets.

 International play

 Fabbro made his first World Juniors appearance when he was selected to represent Canada at the 2017 World Junior Ice Hockey Championships.
 The following year, Fabbro was selected as an alternate captain for Team Canada at the 2018 World Junior Ice Hockey Championships, where he helped guide them to a gold medal.

 On April 29, 2019, following his first playoff experience with the Predators, Fabbro was named to the Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
 Fabbro helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 He finished the tournament posting 1 goal and 3 points from the blueline in 9 games.

 Personal life

 Fabbro is the youngest of three children born to Tina and Steve Fabbro.